pensolve/blog/_posts/2018-01-22-Gold-bar-riddle.md

 ---

 On your holiday, you arrive in Glenorchy (a small town in the South Island of New Zealand).
-You need to stay for 7 nights at Hotel but you only have one straight gold bar.
+You need to stay for 7 nights at a hotel but you only have 1 straight gold bar.
-The patron asks you to pay her 1/7th of the gold bar every night at 6pm before you sleep.
+The hotel manager asks you to pay her 1/7th of the gold bar every night at 6pm before you sleep.
 And to make matters worse, you are given a saw but are only allowed to make two cuts.

 How do you cut the bar and pay for your stay?

--
+Solution below

 -